ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab03.md

 * Loading a background image of the Atlantic
 * Setting the world coordinates of the screen to match the latitude and longitude on the map

+You will add your code into the function `irma()`.
+Read the comments and the code in that function and make sure you understand what it does so far.
+Try moving the turtle (t) around and see it animate.
+Notice the coordinates of the world have been changed from their default.
+The x values in the new coordinate system range from -90 to -17.66 and the y values range from 0 to 45.
+Since the Turtle starts at (0,0) you cannot see it.
+Try moving it to a location where you can see it in the new coordinate frame and making it move.

-Also in the starter code you imported into your repo there is a file named `irma.csv` in the data directory.
+You will also notice that this starter code uses a file named `irma.csv` in the data directory.
 This data was scraped from https://www.wunderground.com/hurricane/atlantic/2017/hurricane-irma, last access 9/14/2017.
 This file contains data about hurricane Irma.
 Each line contains 6 columns separated by commas (thus the .csv file extension).
 The file can be opened directly in idle or opened in Excel for a columnar view.
 The first line of the file describes what each column is.
 Here are the first 3 lines of the file, separated into their columns:

     Date	    Time        Lat     Lon     Wind    Pressure